OpenNebula/website/content/solutions/hosted_cloud_providers/ionos_opennebula/hardware_and_software_specs.md

 ---

-This section contains the specification of the used hardware and software resources for the reference OpenNebula deployment on IONOS cloud.
+This section describes the cloud architecture used in this guide, and provides the specification of hardware and software resources for the reference OpenNebula deployment on IONOS cloud.

+## Architecture

+The target high-level cloud architecture overview is shown below.
+Two hosts are deployed: the first for hosting the OpenNebula Front-end services and VMs, the second for hosting VMs only.
+Both machines should have a public IP, which is used to manage the nodes.
+The figure below also shows the target reference VMs to be deployed for testing purposes.
+At least one VM must be accessible to configure with a public IP, and all of them shall be connected to the VXLAN network.

+![><][high-level]

+[high-level]: /images/solutions/ionos/high-level-architecture.png

+## Hardware Specification

 The tables below detail the characteristics for the Front-end, virtualization host, storage, networking and provisioning model.

 ### Table 1: Front-end Requirements